 - Caregivers may insert an intravenous tube (IV) into your vein.
 A vein in the arm is usually chosen.
 Through the IV tube, you may be given liquids and medicine.

 - An anesthesiologist will talk to you before your surgery.
 You may need medicine to keep you asleep or numb an area of your body during surgery.
 Tell caregivers if you or anyone in your family has had a problem with anesthesia in the past.

 What will happen:

-- During your surgery, your caregiver will insert a scope and other instruments through your penis and urethra.
-Lasers will then be passed to the different areas of your prostate.
-These lasers will help cut, shrink, or destroy excess tissues to make your prostate smaller.
-Your caregiver can also remove a part of the prostate and pass it in your bladder.
-Once the piece of your prostate is in your bladder, it will be broken into tiny pieces.
-These pieces of prostate will be sucked out immediately or left to be passed out in your urine.
-Your caregiver may also use a laser to open blocked channels and seal blood vessels to stop any bleeding.
-After your surgery is completed, a catheter (long, soft tube) may be inserted to help drain your urine.
+Your surgeon will insert a scope into your penis through your urethra.
+He will use the scope to find the narrowed part of your urethra that the prostate blocks.
+He will make an incision in the urethra to reach the prostate.
+Your surgeon will use a laser to destroy excess prostate tissue.
+He may remove a part of your prostate and pass it into your bladder.
+Once the piece of your prostate is inside your bladder, it will be broken into tiny pieces.
+These pieces of prostate will be removed or left in your bladder to be passed out in your urine.
+Your surgeon may also use the laser to seal blood vessels and stop any bleeding.
+He will place a urinary catheter to help drain your urine.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 Caregivers will monitor you closely for any problems.
 Do not get out of bed until your caregiver says it is okay.
 When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.